Crying Tiger Beef (Suea Rong Hai). Juicy thin strips of marinated steak served with a delicious spicy Thai dipping sauce that is sweet and tangy.

 - 1 tablespoon lime juice

-- ½ teaspoon Thai chili flakes or red chili flakes/red pepper flakes
+- ½ teaspoon Thai chili flakes or Korean red pepper flakes

 Instructions

-- With a fork, dissolve the pulp.
-Once water is cool enough to touch, use hands to further dissolve the pulp around the seeds.
-Run the paste through a fine sieve.
-Scrape the back of the sieve.
+- In a small bowl, add tamarind pulp and hot boiling water.
+Dissolve the pulp with a fork.
+Once it's cool, use clean hands to dissolve the pulp around the seeds.
+Run the paste through a fine sieve to remove any pulp or seeds.
 This is tamarind paste.
+Set aside.

-- Transfer toasted rice into a mortar and pestle.
+- Transfer toasted rice into a mortar and pestle, spice grinder or a high power blender.
 Grind the rice until it becomes toasted rice powder.

-- Remove steaks from pan and let them rest on a cutting board for 10 minutes before slicing.
+- Remove steaks from pan and let them rest on a cutting board for 10 minutes before slicing on a bias.

 Colleen